torch-points3d/torch-points3d/README.md

 ## Developer guidelines

 ### Setup repo

-Clone the repo to your local machine
+We use [Poetry](https://poetry.eustace.io/) for managing our packages.

-Run the following command from the root of the repo
+In order to get started, clone this repositories and run the following command from the root of the repo
 ```
 poetry install --no-root
 ```

 This will install all required dependencies in a new virtual environment.

-Activate it
+Activate the environment

 ```bash
 poetry shell